Muguruza smokes past Cirstea to set up Kerber showdown

-LONDON Garbine Muguruza is one of only four women left in the women's draw to have made it to a Wimbledon final but two years on from that feat, she still wonders quite how she did it.
+LONDON (Reuters) - Garbine Muguruza is one of only four women left in the women's draw to have made it to a Wimbledon final but two years on from that feat, she still wonders quite how she did it.

 The Spaniard, who thrashed Romania's Sorana Cirstea 6-2 6-2 on Saturday, will meet Angelique Kerber in the fourth round on Monday in a battle of the last two Wimbledon runner-ups.